Draktir/SYSC3303/Iteration05/README.txt

 is designed to only change a single aspect of the state, thus most of the old state can be cloned and then new values are assigned to the new state object.
-Creating a new state object for every change may seem inefficient, but as it turns out, Java is pretty efficient in creating objects (who knew!?).
+Creating a new state object for every change may seem inefficient, but as it turns out, Java is pretty efficient in creating objects.
 Also, the state object is pretty small, containing only a few primitive types, and a number of references to other objects.
 These references are simply copied over to the new state object and do not require to re-instantiate the objects they refer to.